needle-mirror/com.unity.cloud.assets/Documentation~/metadata-management-sample.md

    ![Screenshot of creating field definition popup](images/create-field-definition-popup.png)

 3. Enter a unique ID and a display name for the field definition.
-4. Select a type for the field definition.
+4. Select the type of the field definition.
-5. (Optional) If you selected `Selection` as the type, enter the accepted values.
+5. Optionally, enter the accepted values if you selected `Selection` as the type of the field definition.
 6. Select **Create**.

 ### Edit an existing metadata field definition